 - Vanilla Extract – To bring more flavors to the cake, it goes really well with the chocolate and dates.

 - All-Purpose Flour – This is the base of the batter, giving it a soft and fluffy texture.
 Whole wheat flour or white spelt flour are also good options.
+For a gluten-free version, use my gluten-free conversion guide.

 - Unsweetened Cocoa Powder – This provides the rich chocolate flavor and a dark color for the cake and frosting.